TheGrimReaper13/Copis/README.md

 We work around these issues by only having i.e. fencer A's weapon hot and only fencer B's lame reading at that exact moment.
 Then we just repeat this with the fencers swapped respectively.
 One more issue thoug is unsolved for now.
 The scoring box will register a hit if fencer A touches their own lame and fencer B touches the weapon of fencer A.

+The electrical circuit can not be much simpler.
+We only use some resistors to pull-down the inputs, isolate the outputs and run the LEDs.

+### Resources